CasperStormHansen/Logic-editor/README.md

 ## 6 Planned updates

 The app will be update with the following:
-- user-friendliness, specifically
-    - more support for the user being able to change his/her mind without having to start over
-    - mouseover on a button will in some cases show the result of the button being clicked
 - premises will always appear before other lines
 - extension to predicate logic
 - upon completion of a proof, the conclusion will be shown in turnstile form, and a backend to the app will inform the user whether other users have proved the same sequent and how (in order to avoid that the app becomes a toll for homework cheating, this information will not be made accessible to the user before s/he has managed to prove it him- or herself)